 The average person doesn’t consider the VISA or Mastercard in their pocket to be any different from a company or government credit card – aside from the limit, of course.
 But there are actually significant differences in how corporate and government cards are used and processed.
 Those differences mean that not all merchants can accept all types of credit cards, and they also change the way issuing banks view transactions.
-The result is that merchants who can process these special credit cards – known as Level 3 cards – stand to benefit greatly.
+The result is that merchants who can process these special credit cards – known as Level 3 credit card processing – stand to benefit greatly.

 Whether you’re a start-up or an established business, at some point you’re going to be faced with the decision of how to accept electronic payments and whether or not to apply for a merchant services account.
 That can be a tough choice, as there are a lot of misconceptions surrounding merchant accounts, from the difficulty of approval to their usefulness to different kinds of businesses.

-While some businesses find a way to get by without one, most companies will eventually come to the decision that a merchant account is the right choice for them, and with good reason.
+While some businesses find a way to get by without one, most companies will eventually come to the decision that a merchant account is a right choice for them, and with good reason.
 The alternatives that exist, while serviceable, aren’t ideal, and the benefits to be gained from a merchant account are hard to ignore.

+Cash may have certainly been king at one point in time, but nowadays, card-based transactions reign supreme for consumers and the businesses they shop at.
+77% of consumers prefer to pay with credit and debit cards over cash.
 With this in mind, making decisions around the payment types you’ll accept as a business owner proves crucial for maintaining long-term positive cash flow.
 While opting for cash payments only may save you on transaction fees, it limits the purchasing potential for customers both in-store and online.